 The SMRL is committed to high quality laboratory analysis and is accredited by the United Kingdom Accreditation Service to ISO 15189:2012 for the scope of testing.
-Environmental water sampling, susceptibility testing to non-tuberculosis mycobacteria, direct molecular detection of non pulmonary samples is currently out with our scope of accreditation.
+Identification of NTMs by MALDI-TOF MS, susceptibility testing to non-tuberculosis mycobacteria, direct molecular detection of non pulmonary samples and Environmental water sampling is currently out with our scope of accreditation.

 The laboratory participates in the UK National External Quality Assurance (NEQAS) scheme for Mycobacteria microscopy, culture and molecular typing as well as Quality Control for Molecular Diagnostics (QCMD) for molecular detection in specimens.
 The laboratory also participates in the WHO 'Drug Proficiency Testing Scheme', an external QA scheme for sensitivity testing of M tuberculosis isolates.
-The laboratory also participates in the INSTAND Mycobacteria Drug Susceptibility Testing of Non-tuberculous Mycobacteria EQA program.
+The laboratory also participates in the INSTAND Mycobacteria identification and Mycobacteria Drug Susceptibility Testing of Non-tuberculous Mycobacteria EQA program.
 For typing, the laboratory partakes in the international proficiency study on WGS by the National Institute for Public Health and the Environment TB Reference Laboratory Netherlands (RIVM).